Steve Mullings in Memory of Track and Field

 >> August 22, 2011

-When Marion Jones sentenced to prison a few years ago for lying in the investigation of performance enhancer-drug, Ben Johnson in an interview advised her to accept what has happened, back to normal life and just go forward.
-It may seems to be an advice for Steve Mullings too, as he would face a lifetime ban from athletics.
+When Marion Jones was sentenced to prison a few years ago for lying in the investigation of performance enhancer-drug, Ben Johnson in an interview advised her to accept what has happened, back to normal life and just go forward.

-Mullings back in athletics in 2006 but did not reach the level as before.
-He recorded 10.31 in 100m and 20.54 in 200m.
-A year later he won silver medal at the 4x100m relays in the World championships in Osaka.
-In 2009, he was part of Jamaican team alongside Michael Frater, Usain Bolt and Asafa Powell that won the gold medal at 4x100m (37.30) in the World championships in Berlin.
-It's the highest performance achieved by Mullings in the major meets.
+In 2009, he was part of Jamaican team alongside Michael Frater, Usain Bolt and Asafa Powell that won the gold medal at 4x100m (37.30) in the World championships in Berlin. it was the highest performance achieved by Mullings in the major meets.

 Year